 - USDA-Geneva Apple Rootstock Breeding Program – Consumers and growers nationwide benefit greatly from improved disease resistance and increased productivity provided by new rootstock varieties.
 Research is being conducted in the following states – Calif., Idaho, Maine, Mass., Md., Mich., N.C., N.J., N.Y., Ohio, Ore., Pa., Utah, Va., W.Va and Wash.

-- The National Clean Plant Network – The National Clean Plant Network was created to protect U.S. specialty crops, including apples, from the spread of economically harmful plant pests and diseases.
-The tree fruit, grape, and nursery industries rely on the NCPN as the single nationally-certified source of plant material free of potentially devastating diseases.
+- The National Clean Plant Network – The National Clean Plant Network (NCPN) was created to protect U.S. specialty crops, including apples, from the spread of economically harmful plant pests and diseases.
+The tree fruit, grape, and nursery industries rely on the NCPN as the single, nationally-certified source of plant material free of potentially devastating diseases.